ecadlabs/taquito/docs/wallet_API.md

-If you are using your own Tezos singleton instance, it is time to set the wallet as the provider (this is not necessary if you use the one provided by Thanos wallet, but remember you have to continue using it throughout your dapp):
+If you are using your own Tezos singleton instance, it is time to set the wallet as the provider (this is not necessary if you use the one provided by Temple wallet, but remember you have to continue using it throughout your dapp):